giis-uniovi/qacover/README.md

 The same as for Java, there are two different packages:

 - [`QACover`](https://www.nuget.org/packages/QACover/):
-  The main package (netstandard2.9) to include as a package reference in your project configuration (e.g. the .csproj file if you are using C#).
+  The main package (netstandard2.0) to be included as a package reference in your project configuration (e.g. the .csproj file if you are using C#).
 - [`QACoverReport`](https://www.nuget.org/packages/QACoverReport/):
-  A dotnet tool (netcore2.0) to generate the reports from the command line:
+  A dotnet tool (net8.0) to generate the reports from the command line:
   Install the tool with `dotnet tool install QACoverReport` and execute it as a command `QACoverReport <rules folder> <reports folder>`.